Skip to main content

-Fact Sheet #1 March 2012
+Fact Sheet 1 March 2012

-Sauk Village, Cook County
+Cook County

 Vinyl chloride is a chemical from a family of chemicals known as volatile organic compounds (VOCs) that are related to industrial and commercial cleaning solvents among other uses.
 These chemicals tend to vaporize readily into the air once brought to the surface – at a faucet, for example.
 When in groundwater, however, they are resistant to breakdown and tend to remain for many years and can move slowly with the groundwater gradient (the groundwater flow direction).

-Is the Sauk community water supply currently safe to drink?
+Is the water currently safe to drink?

 Can the vinyl chloride be removed from the well water?

 Yes.
-There are various forms of treatment to remove the contamination after the well water is drawn at the well, before it goes into the system that delivers water to the users.
+There are various forms of treatment to remove the contamination after the well water is drawn at the well before it goes into the system that delivers water to the users.

 Does Sauk Village have other water quality issues for water quality besides the VOC contamination?